Binance Futures prohibited in France? Why and what options?

 Why are these platforms an alternative to Binance Futures?

 They offer the same features (lever effect, shorts, fluid trading), but without central intermediary.
-Thanks to the DeFi (decentralized finance), they guarantee more transparency , control over its funds , and less risks linked to a platform that could block withdrawals or manipulate the market.
+Thanks to the DEFI (decentralized finance), they guarantee more transparency , control over its funds , and less risks linked to a platform that could block withdrawals or manipulate the market.

 For a trader looking for an alternative to future Binance , these decentralized platforms are today the best option available.